babel/babel/README.md

 ## Differences

-The fundamental concept behind 6to5 is that the generated code must be close as possible to the original.
-Retaining all the same formatting and readability.
+The fundamental concept behind 6to5 is that the generated code must be close as possible to the original, retaining all the same formatting and readability.

 Many other transpilers are just concerned with making the code work while 6to5 is concerned with making sure it works **and** is readable at the same time.